materiaraiding/materiaraiding-old/tea.md

 This buff is why I previously mentioned correct placement is important to clear the fight because if the True Heart does not cut through all 4 crystals, you will not receive the buff and you will have an **extremely difficult time** getting through the final phase (more on that in Phase 4: Perfect Alexander).

 As for the **aetheroplasms**, 4 giant green orbs will spawn east and west (2 on each side) and tether to 4 players.
-The orb will then travel to its tether player, exploding on contact.
+The orb will then travel to its tethered player, exploding on contact.
 As it travels, the orb gradually reduces in size.

 Once an orb makes contact with a player, it leaves a **green bubble** that renders you **Heavy** (reduced movement speed) while inside.
 As there are 4 orbs, there will be 4 bubbles and they **must not overlap** or they will explode and wipe the raid.